Sguzman95/Sguzman95/README.md

 QA Engineer 🕵
 -----------

-My name is Salvador Guzman, a computer science engineer with over 2 years of experience in software testing.
+My name is Salvador Guzmán, a computer science engineer with over 2 years of experience in software testing.
 I am passionate about quality assurance ,Data and Machine Learning.

 * 🌍  I'm based in El Salvador
 * 🖥️  See my portfolio at
 * 🚀  I'm currently working on **Applaudo**
 * 🧠  I'm learning **Microsoft Playwright** , **Data analytics** and **Machine Learning**

-### Skills
+### Skills 🤹‍

 <p align="left">